 2. End the Blame Game

-Placing blame on other people, situations or circumstances takes our power away because we are left thinking, “It wasn’t my fault.
+Placing blame on other people, situations, or circumstances takes our power away because we are left thinking, “It wasn’t my fault.
 There was nothing I could do.”
-One of my favorite principles from Jack Canfield, originator of the Chicken Soup for the Soul series, is to take 100% responsibility for your life.
-Giving up excuses in favor of taking responsibility and the necessary action is, perhaps, easier said than done — but worthwhile.
+Taking 100% responsibility for your life and giving up excuses in favor of taking the necessary action is, perhaps, easier said than done — but worthwhile.

 3. Stop Tolerating Things That Don’t Work For You

 Tolerating comes in many forms.
-You could say, “Yes,” when you want to say, “No,” have to deal with leaky faucets, interact with people not keeping their word or missing deadlines, look around at a messy house or office, and more.
+You could say “Yes” when you want to say “No,” have to deal with leaky faucets, interact with people not keeping their word or missing deadlines, look around at a messy house or office, and more.
 Anything that you like but also feel that you are putting up with is also something you are tolerating.
-And here’s something you may not realize — toleration, though quite polite, takes an enormous amount of energy away from you.

 4. Find Opportunities to Help Those in Need